 - Professional Education – Stephen Harmon

-Corporate Relations - The Corporate Relations team advocates for Georgia Tech by building broad-based, long-term institutional partnerships between the Institute and the corporate community.
+Corporate Engagement - The Corporate Engagement team advocates for Georgia Tech by building broad-based, long-term institutional partnerships between the Institute and the corporate community.
 If you’re looking to partner with Georgia Tech as a means to engage and recruit top students, this is the first stop.

 - Economic Development Lab - The Economic Development Lab (EDL) helps communities and organizations apply innovative ideas to economic development.